-Waste management is the gateway for building sustainable and livable cities.
+Waste management consultant is the gateway for building sustainable and livable cities.
 But, it remains a challenge and an unmitigated risk for many developing nations and cities.

-Let’s understand the key factors that have led to waste management going out of control and becoming a global issue:
+Let’s understand the key factors that have led to waste management consultant going out of control and becoming a global issue:

 1) Overconsumption of goods (whether it is food, products, technology, electricity, fossil fuels, etc)